Synthxyl704/Audio-ETL-script/README.md

 <hr>

 > [!NOTE]
-> This script is still under incomplete construction, it is usable though for daily use - yes. <br>
+> This script is mostly done with what it is supposed to do, please do message me bugs/any tweaks to make, if I am alive i will definitely respond to you back. <br>
-> Bugs + compile fixes will be done soon with more functionality such as removal and stuff. <br>
+> Some more fun features will still be added as passion features because I honestly had a lot of fun making this. <br>

 <hr>